microsoft/accessibility-insights-service/packages/function-apps/README.md

 Licensed under the MIT License.
 -->

-# Accessibility Insights Service Workers
+# Accessibility Insights Service Function Apps

-The workers are implemented as Azure Functions App.
+The apps are implemented as Azure Functions App.

 ## Deployment